artsy/eigen/docs/vscode.md

 ### Starting React-Native Services

-_note:_ this is not 100% where I want this, but it's at a "works well" stage.
-I'd like to turn these into one command eventually.

 You need to run two services.
 These get tied to your VS Code window, so when you close the window, the processes will be closed too.

-With all React-Native apps, you need to run the packager.
+* With all React-Native apps, you need to run the packager.
 The packager's job is to transpile code, and to track changes for hot-reloading.
-To run the packager, use the command - "React: Start Packager".

-You should be writing stories for your components, to ensure the storybook server is running you need to run the storybook task.
-To run this use the command "Run Task" press enter, then "Start Storyboard Server".
+* To be able to use Storybook, you need to runthe Storybook server.

+Both these services will get launched with `Tasks: Run Build Task`, or `cmd + shift + b`.
 To show/hide these logs, press `cmd + j`.

-Summary, ensure:

-* Packager is running - "React: Start Packager"
-* Storybooks is running - "Run Task" - "Start Storyboard Server"

 ### Debugging